loganpowell/shadow-proto-starter/README.md

 (shadow.cljs.devtools.api/node-repl)
 ```

 This should get you back in the saddle.
+If not, restart `shadow` (`npm run dev`) and run through the 4 steps above.

 If you get a warning about an existing `alias`:

 - Atom Command Pallet: Clear all your namespaces: `Proto Repl: Super Refresh Namespaces`

 ## References